IslandViewPTA/islandview-pta-site/content/news/2020-3-newsletter.md

 ## End of Year Help Needed

-**We need your help at the end of the year!
+**We need your help!
 Please save these dates and contact membership@IslandViewPTA.org to lend a hand.**

 June 5:   Talent Show